ZhenkaiShou/project/stand alone implementation/DQN/README.md

 - initialize the environment
 - loop until reaching maximum steps:
   - sample an action using exploration policy
+  - simulate the environemnt with the sampled action
   - store data into replay buffer
   - sample training data from replay buffer
   - train the network for one mini-batch